linzjs/linz/docs/models.rst

 Model DSL
 =========

 Linz uses a Model DSL, which is an object that can be used to describe your model.
-Linz will use this information scaffold user interfaces for you.
+Linz will use this information to scaffold user interfaces for you.
 The Model DSL contains six main parts:

 - ``model`` contains basic information such as the ``label`` and ``description`` of the model.
 - ``labels`` contains human friendly versions of your model's properties, keyed by the property name.
 - ``grid`` contains information used to scaffold the table displaying model records.
 - ``form`` contains information used to scaffold the edit handler for a model record.
-- ``overview`` containers information used to scaffold the overview for a model record.
+- ``overview`` contains information used to scaffold the overview for a model record.
 - ``fields`` contains directives to enable/disable fields that Linz automatically adds to models.
 - ``permissions`` is a function used to limit access to a model.